This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 “We’ll start and see how it goes.
 We can always turn back.”

-The locals told us that this was one of the best hiking trails in Vermont and one of the best things to do in Stowe with great views over Smuggler’s Notch, the popular ski region of Vermont.
+The locals told us that this was one of the best hiking trails in Vermont with great views over Mount Mansfield State Forest and Smuggler’s Notch State Park, the popular ski region of Vermont.

 We pulled into the car park at ‘The Nose,” the start of the ridge walk.